darktjm/auis/README.md

     enabling play itself, as the old play ran without it.
     See http://www.portaudio.com.
 Note that the beeper class now also uses pthreads, but that was a prerequisite for portaudio, anyway.
+  - sox (http://sox.sourceforge.net) if you want to use the "alink" inset (but why would you want to?).
+I should use either sox or portaudio for sound, but sox's API is a pain and portaudio doesn't support u-law conversion.

 I recommend the following preference settings in ~/.preferences: